Skip to main content

 This includes ensuring that customer data is up-to-date and reflects the latest interactions and preferences.

-Balancing personalisation and segmentation are key to an effective digital communication strategy
+Balancing personalisation and segmentation is key to an effective digital communication strategy.

 Once the data is captured, the next challenge is to use it effectively.